“`html

 Not all nail schools are created equal.
 Many independent programs in Virginia operate without national accreditation — which means their students often cannot access federal financial aid and their credentials carry less weight with employers and licensing boards.

-AVI Career Training is accredited by the Council on Occupational Education (COE) and certified by the State Council of Higher Education for Virginia (SCHEV).
+AVI Career Training is accredited by the Council on Occupational Education (COE) (NO FINANCIAL AID FOR THIS PROGRAM) and certified by the State Council of Higher Education for Virginia (SCHEV).
 These aren’t marketing badges.
 They are institutional standards that mean:

 - Your program meets rigorous national benchmarks for curriculum quality and outcomes